Beauregard, Violletti, Ste-Claire

 Oh to Love You

 Lose Myself With You

 I'm So Proud

 BBA were Jeff Beck's then-latest attempt to find a band scenario that suited him (he never did, of course), with the defunct Vanilla Fudge's rhythm section, Tim Bogert and the superb Carmine Appice.
-Musically, Beck, Bogert & Appice's a bit of a mish-mash of funky hard rock; not heavy enough to really grab the Zeppelin/Purple fans, but too 'rock' for the mainstream.
+Musically, Beck, Bogert & Appice's a bit of a funky hard rock mish-mash; not heavy enough to really grab the Zeppelin/Purple fans, but too 'rock' for the mainstream.
 Typical Beck, really; rarely in quite the right place at quite the right time.
-Saying that, it has its moments, Lose Myself With You rocks and funks with equal enthusiasm, and opener Black Cat Moan gets things off to a good start, but thirty years on, much of the album just sounds far too stodgy and lifeless compared to many of their contemporaries, whose work still stands up well today.
+Saying that, it has its moments, Lose Myself With You rocks and funks with equal enthusiasm, while opener Black Cat Moan gets things off to a good start, but, thirty years on, much of the album just sounds far too stodgy and lifeless compared to many of their contemporaries, whose work still stands up well today.

-There's only one Mellotron track, credited: Oh To Love You, 'Tron played by Duane Hitchings; an undistinguished ballad, with 'Tron strings (and possibly cellos) coming in about a minute from the end.
+There's only one Mellotron track, credited: Oh To Love You, Mellotron played by Duane Hitchings; an undistinguished ballad, with Mellotron strings (and possibly cellos) coming in about a minute from the end.
 Beck, Bogert & Appice is, well, OK I suppose, but I'm having difficulty getting excited about much of it, although some of Beck's guitar work is as good as you'd expect.
-Maybe pick it up if you see it cheap, but don't bother for the 'Tron.
+Pick it up if you see it cheap, but don't bother for the Mellotron.

 Official Jeff Beck site